josh4amd/dnd-character-sheet/README.md

 # dnd-character-sheet
 DnD Character Sheet using Vue and Electron

-I build this a project to learn Vue and Electron and to use in DnD sessions.
+I built this project to learn Vue and Electron and for use in DnD sessions.
 Please feel free to contribute.
 PRs are welcome!

 # To Run